 7.1.2 Training for you and your horse, in return for a fee.

 8. Registering a horse for competitions

 8.1 For all RoR Disciplines: all horses must be registered and compete under their registered racing name.
-You can register a horse for free however if you wish to enter the horse in certain RoR competitions an administration fee is payable.
-The current administration fee is listed on the Main Site here and permits you to enter the named horse in any number of competitions for the life of the horse, [subject to paying the relevant competition’s entry fee].
+You can register a horse for free to take part in clinics and camps, however if you wish to enter RoR competitions, an annual surcharge is payable.
+The current surcharge is listed on the Main Site here and permits you to enter the named horse in any number of competitions for one year after payment, [subject to paying the relevant competition’s entry fee].

 8.2 When registering your horse on the main site for competitions, you will need to enter valid, up-to-date and complete credit card and billing details.
 By entering these details, you authorise us to bill the card.